← All workflows

 Can I use the output for client-facing documents?

-How does CaseMark handle Termination of Parental Rights (TPR) analysis?
+How does it handle Termination of Parental Rights (TPR) issues?

 What documents should I upload for the best results?

-For the most comprehensive summary, upload adoption petitions, court orders, social-work or home study reports, consent forms, and any agency or immigration documents.
-CaseMark can work with partial document sets but produces richer analysis with more source material.
+For optimal results, upload adoption petitions, existing court orders, social-work or home study reports, consent forms, and any relevant agency or immigration documents.
+CaseMark can work with partial document sets but produces more comprehensive summaries with complete case files.

-CaseMark flags each authority with a verification status — Verified, Verify Locally, or [VERIFY] — so you always know which citations need independent confirmation before relying on them in filings or client advice.
+CaseMark includes a verification status indicator for each authority cited — marking sources as Verified, Verify Locally, or flagged with [VERIFY].
+This transparency ensures you can confirm citations before relying on them in filings or client communications.

 Related